 Concerns about the harm of IA for low-SES families motivated several authorities, including in Amsterdam, Boston, and China, to replace IA by variants of DA (Pathak, 2016; Chen and Kesten, 2017; de Haan et al., 2018).
-Our study focuses on England, which banned IA in 2008 through an Act of Parliament, in part because "those who get it wrong or don't understand, lose out" (Carter, 2006).
+Our study focuses on England, which banned IA throughout the country in 2008 through an Act of Parliament, in part because "those who get it wrong or don't understand, lose out" (Carter, 2006).
 We study how the transition from IA to DA in England affected school admissions and achievement for low and high-SES students.
 We use evidence of an SES gradient in parent strategies to motivate our assumption that socioeconomic status proxies for levels of sophistication.

 Theoretically, whether low-SES students benefit from moving to DA is unclear.
 On one hand, survey evidence shows that parents have incorrect beliefs about admission chances (Kapor, Neilson and Zimmerman, 2020).
 This leads sophisticated parents to strategically avoid ranking overdemanded schools in which they could sometimes have been accepted.2 These costly mistakes reduce the competition faced by low-SES students and allows them to access sought-after schools.
-We refer to this as the competition-for-top-schools effect.3 At the same time, low-SES students